-- Often invisible, youth and families are experiencing a homelessness crisis in WA State. - Demand for this program exceeds funding.
-In 2022, 57 organizations applied for WYFF for \$37.5 million in requests.
-This was approximately 13 times the available funding, and only six were funded.
+- Often invisible, youth and families are experiencing a homelessness crisis in WA State. - Demand for this program continues to exceed funding.
+Between 2022 and 2024, 108 organizations applied to WYFF for \$64 million in requests.
+This was more than 9 times the available funding.